 Then, have the home inspected again before the end of the first year of ownership.
 Many real estate industry insiders feel this inspection is even more important than having a pre-closing inspection.
 Not all issues will be apparent when the house is brand new.

-We definitely recommend that you use a trusted realtor, particularly your first time going through the home buying process.
+We definitely recommend that you use a trusted realtor for your home buying process, especially if it’s your first time.
 Some people feel that because realtors get a cut of the sales price of a home, this drives up the overall cost.
 For one, this won’t actually affect you this time around.
 The seller, not the buyer, pays the commission.

 A savvy realtor who works for you can protect your interests and guide you through the buying process.
 This includes everything from negotiating a price to finding a home inspector to yes, getting early access to listings as soon as they come on the market.
 In Florida, the average home is only on the market for a month or less.
 You don’t want to miss valuable days finding a house on your own!